38th Annual Stanford Invitational

 T

 - I tend to care more than most about what cards in T debates actually say.
 I feel like 80% of the time that a T card is good, I have to read a lot of the unhighlighted parts for it to make sense.
 I tend to care more about evidence quality on T than most other pages.
-I am a sucker for precision.
+Substance crowd out is a real argument that I will evaluate but I do not have any internal moral problem voting for topicality.

 Ks vs policy affs